hkajava/s2g/README.md

 # s2g
 Students2Groups Meteor application.
 Noticed in Spanish conversation class that the teacher doesn't have a good method to divide students into small groups for conversation so this application will provide easy way to do that.
-Also testing Meteor/React technologies with this application.
+Also enjoying Meteor.js/React.js technologies with this application.

 ![s2g screen cast](imports/filesforgithubREADME/s2g_screencast_20180320.gif)